Car bomb explodes at busy cafe in the Somali capital, killing nine

-Deadly car bomb targets busy cafe in the Somali capital
+Car bomb targets busy cafe in Somalia’s capital, kills at least nine

-Al-Shabab group claims deadly attack on the cafe as people watched the 2024 Euro final.
+Al-Shabab group claims deadly attack on the cafe in Mogadishu as people watched the 2024 Euro final.

 A car bomb has exploded outside a cafe in Somalia’s capital Mogadishu, killing at least nine and injuring several others as patrons were watching the final of the Euro 2024 football tournament on TV, the government said.